cool-RR/cute-wing-stuff/README.markdown

 Using this script you can see exactly which line you're going to before issuing the command; and if usually keep line numbers hidden, then they will be hidden automatically after Wing has moved to the specified line.

+Also, the caret will go to the beginning of the text on the line instead of Wing's default of going to column 0.

 Suggested key combination: `Ctrl-L`.